lwhite1/dabooDb/README.md

 We can proceed with making a Low Performance/High Latency version that can be used as a starting point for students.

 ## Beyond that?
-Here are some further extensions to make it a real db (should we decide that would be fun):
+Here are some further extensions to make it a real db (if that would be fun):

 ### 2.5